up

 Mission Statement

-TEBS is responsive by providing measurable solutions and services to internal and external partners, customers, and constituents, when and where they are needed; securely enabling County employees to provide quality services and information to internal entities, residents, and businesses; and enhancing project management to improve contract management and overall performance.
+TEBS is responsive in that measurable solutions and services are provided to internal and external partners, customers, and constituents, when and where needed.
+County employees are securely enabled to provide quality services and information to internal entities, residents, and businesses; and project management for improved contract management and overall performance is enhanced.

-TEBS is collaborative as it provides expert consultative service to partners including internal customers, external agencies, the general public, and the private sector to increase the productivity of County government, businesses, and residents; and assists with technology enabled economic, workforce development, and community digital equity initiatives.
+TEBS is collaborative as it provides expert consultative service to partners including internal customers, external agencies, the general public, and the private sector.
+This increases the productivity of County government, businesses, and residents, and assists with technology-enabled economic, workforce development, and community initiatives.

 TEBS is innovative as it identifies and implements technology solutions to address business needs that enhance value and enable continuous measurable improvement.